Euphorbia esula L.

 Distribution: In Colorado, leafy spurge is common on disturbed or cultivated soils between 5,000 to 6,500 ft (Rutledge and McLendon 1998), but can be found up to 9,000 feet.

 Life cycle: Leafy spurge is one of the earliest plants to emerge in the spring, usually in mid-April to late May (Butterfield et al. 1996).
 The development of terminal flower clusters begins 1 to 2 weeks after stem emergence.
 Flower clusters have 8 to 16 branches.
 Each branchlet forms a greenish yellow bract in May.
-Flowering generally ends in late June to mid-July as the plants do not usually flower, and growth is reduced, during the hotter portion of the summer.
+Flowering generally ends in late June to mid-July, and growth is reduced, during the hotter portion of the summer.
 However, if conditions are favorable, leafy spurge may produce a few lateral flowers throughout the summer and in the fall.
 Thus, it is possible for the plant to produce seed until frost.
 Seeds mature about 30 days following pollination.
 Peak germination occurs from late-May to early June.
 If adequate moisture is present, germination can occur throughout the growing season.

 Seed bank: Seeds can remain viable in the soil for 5-8 years although 99% of the viable seeds will germinate in the first two years (Butterfield et al. 1996).

 Dispersal: The three-sided capsules explode when ripe, sending the enclosed seeds up to 15 feet from the parent plant.
+Seeds are covered in a sticky gell that can easily attach to animals and humans.
 Seeds float on water, and can be transported and deposited by flood water.

 Best, K.F., G.G.
 Bowes, A.G.
 Thomas, and M.G.
 Maw.
 1980.
 The biology of Canadian Weeds .39 Euphorbia esula L. Canadian Journal of Plant Science 60: 651-663.